afshinator/playground/Hangman/README.md

  - To see a live or pre-recorged game, run the front-end... **pull index.html into your browser**

- - For the backend (which runs a live game), you need to run the ruby code...
+ - For the backend (which lets u play & broadcast a live game), you need to run the ruby code...

  - you don't need a firebase account yourself, the code uses mine - for now.
  - First the backend instructions : the ruby hangman game generator requires